-- State of the environment monitoring programmes for the coastal marine area, including: - (a) continuation of water quality monitoring at bathing beaches, and - (b) continuation of marine ecological monitoring at hard and soft substrata sites around the coast. - Compliance monitoring carried out in relation to individual coastal permits.
-Where appropriate to the nature and scale of effect of an activity, individual consent monitoring programmes will be designed and implemented in conjunction with the consent holder.
+- 1. state of the environment monitoring programmes for the coastal marine area, including: - (a) continuation of water quality monitoring at bathing beaches; and - (b) continuation of marine ecological monitoring at hard and soft substrata sites around the coast; - compliance monitoring carried out in relation to individual coastal permits.
+Where appropriate to the nature and scale of the effect of an activity, individual consent monitoring programmes will be designed and implemented in conjunction with the consent holder;

-- Continuation of recording and evaluating unauthorised discharges to land, water and air in the coastal marine area, along with other unauthorised activities in the coastal marine area. - Investigate, develop and implement appropriate and relevant monitoring methods for the incorporation of mātauranga Māori into state of the environment monitoring for the coastal environment. - 5.
-Use of appropriate and relevant monitoring and research programmes carried out by other agencies where appropriate. - Use of appropriate and relevant information (including requests and complaints) from iwi, territorial authorities, other agencies and the public. - 7.
-Keep records of the numbers, types and location of permitted activities that are reported where notification to the Taranaki Regional Council is required by rules in the Plan. - 8.
-Keep records of the numbers, types and location of notified and non-notified consents applied for and the number granted and declined in each category. - 9.
-Keep records of the numbers, types and location of consent applications made for each type of activity regulated by the Plan.
+- continuation of recording and evaluating unauthorised discharges to land, water and air in the coastal marine area, along with other unauthorised activities in the coastal marine area; - investigate, develop and implement appropriate and relevant monitoring methods for the incorporation of mātauranga Māori into state of the environment monitoring for the coastal environment; - 5. use of appropriate and relevant monitoring and research programmes carried out by other agencies where appropriate; - 6. use of appropriate and relevant information (including requests and complaints) from iwi, territorial authorities, other agencies and the public; - 7. keep records of the numbers, types and location of permitted activities that are reported where notification to the Taranaki Regional Council is required by rules in the Plan; - keep records of the numbers, types and location of notified and non-notified consents applied for and the number granted and declined in each category; and - keep records of the numbers, types and location of consent applications made for each type of activity regulated by the Plan.